Aug 8, 2019Van Doren Sales, Compac open Michigan facility

 Joe Clemens, operations manager for Compac, said the automatic sorter company has a significant presence in the East, which started “in a little corner of the Riveridge packing shed” before graduating to office space, events for apple growers and finally the new facility.

-Christopher Simard, vice president of sales North America at Compac, said the company has 25-30 staff in the Northwest, including trainers, managers and engineers.
+Christopher Simard, vice president of sales North America at Compac, said the company has 25-30 staff in the east, including trainers, managers and engineers.

 “This is just the start,” Simard said.
 “This is just a really strong foundation to make sure you and your equipment, your packhouses, get the most out of your investments.”